snake-charmer-devs/snake-charmer/README.md

     vagrant reload

-Option two is rebooting and reprovisioning the machine:
+Option two is reprovisioning the machine.
+This runs through the install process and ensures all required packages are installed.
+First, delete the package cache in case anything in there is messed up:

+    # On OS X or Linux:
+    rm -rf .cache

+    # Or on Windows:
+    rd /s /q .cache

-    rm -rf .cache # make sure you're in the snake-charmer directory ;-) vagrant reload --provision charmed34
+    # N.B.
+Make sure you're in the snake-charmer directory first!

-This essentially attempts to reapply the Vagrant and Salt configuration steps described above.
+Then reboot and reprovision:

+    vagrant reload --provision charmed34

 If this doesn't fix the problem, then delete it completely, and recreate it: